DristiAI/keywords_from_pdf/README.md

 # keywords_from_pdf

-m.py           : returns text from pdf file through the function pdf_to_text
+**m.py**           : returns text from pdf file through the function pdf_to_text

-n.py           : This modeule can receive command line argument of text file ,
+**n.py**           : <pre> This modeule can receive command line argument of text file ,
                      by default it uses the m.py module to extract text from pdf.
-                 The stopwords and 'v*' are also removed.
+                     \The stopwords and 'v*' are also removed.
-                 Finally,It stores the lists of text,textranks of keywords/small phrases in a pickle file
+                     Finally,It stores the lists of text,textranks of keywords/small phrases in a pickle file</pre>

-get_output.py  : loads the pickle file and takes command line arguments to display keywords and weights
+**get_output.py**  : loads the pickle file and takes command line arguments to display keywords and weights

 The package pytextrank is extensively used which is a python wrapper for TextRank library.